 Training & Certification

-The first year is hard for any new teacher, and you will work in communities where systemic inequities and individual prejudices have denied too many children access to a great education.
-To prepare you for that challenge, you will receive intensive pre-service training and coaching through RootsLA.
+You will have the opportunity to impact communities where systemic inequities and individual prejudices have denied too many children access to a great education.
+However, we recognize the first year is hard, and to prepare you for that challenge, you will receive intensive pre-service training and coaching through RootsLA.

 In the summer before your senior year, you’ll begin a rigorous, six-week summer training program centered on field experience.
 You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.